gaehlerm/SoftwareEngineering/README.md

 12. If a variable is used all over the code, name it carefully.
 Possibly use a name from the domain level.
 If a variable is used only for about 5 lines, even i, j or k are fine.
 13. The name of a function should tell you exactly what it does.
 There shouldn’t be unexpected behavior hidden in the code.
 For example, it shouldn’t interact with global states, which is anyway a bad thing to do.
 14.	snake_case notation is easier to read than camelCase.
 Use snake_case notation for variables and functions, camelCase for class definitions and file names.
 Though it is more important to stick to the rules used in an ongoing project than coming up with your own notation rules.
+15. Classes and operations should reveal their purpose by the name.
+This relieves the developers from reading the internals and thus saving a lot of time.
+The name should be part of the Ubiquitous language.

 ## Copilot